Health Promotion & Education

 - A PhD program that allows our students the flexibility to develop their own area of expertise.

-Undergraduate students who wish to complete a complementary degree in another department (ex.
-ESS, PRT, Family and Consumer Studies, etc.) may still receive a health education minor, which covers the areas of public health, positive behavior change, and healthy lifestyles.
+Undergraduate students who wish to complete a complementary degree in another area (ex.
+KINES, PRT, Family and Consumer Studies, etc.) may still receive a health education minor, which covers the areas of public health, positive behavior change, and healthy lifestyles.
 The department also offers a school health minor for those pursuing a teaching major in other disciplines.